 - Falconers may hunt during the statewide falconry season anytime a management area is open for public access.
 Falconers are not exempt from quota or special-opportunity permits during hunts requiring them.

-- Open to public recreational access year round, except during special-opportunity archery and spring turkey seasons.
-During non-hunting periods, motor vehicle access is allowed only on the main entrance road, Jones Creek Trail, to the horse stable facility located near the campground.
+- Open to public access year round, except during special-opportunity archery and spring turkey seasons.
+During non-hunting periods, motor vehicle access is allowed only on Jones Creek Trail to the horse stable facility located near the campground.

 - Individuals participating in a special-opportunity archery or wild hog hunt are allowed vehicle access to the area from 8 a.m. to 6 p.m. on the day before the hunt; and those participating in a special-opportunity spring turkey hunt are allowed vehicle access to the area from 1½ hours before sunrise until 1½ hours after sunset on the day before the hunt.